MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

 ms.date: 11/26/2024
 ---

-# Quickstart: Connect to Azure AI Search using role-based access control (RBAC)
+# Quickstart: Connect without keys

-Here are the comprehensive instructions for configuring Azure AI Search to use Microsoft Entra ID authentication and roles, including steps for connecting from your local system, running Jupyter notebooks, or using a REST client.
+Configure Azure AI Search to use Microsoft Entra ID authentication and roles, including steps for connecting from your local system, running Jupyter notebooks, or using a REST client.

-If you followed other quickstarts that connect using key-based authentication, these steps to switch to identity-based authentication and avoid hard-coded API keys in your example code.
+If you step through other quickstarts that connect using API keys, these steps show you how to switch to identity-based authentication and avoid hard-coded API keys in your example code.

 ## Prerequisites

 - An Azure subscription.
 [Create one for free](https://azure.microsoft.com/free/).

-- [Azure AI Search](search-create-service-portal.md), any region or tier, but it needs to be Basic or higher to configure a system-assigned managed identity for Azure AI Search.
+- [Azure AI Search](search-create-service-portal.md), any region or tier, but you need Basic or higher to configure a system-assigned managed identity for Azure AI Search.

 - A command line tool, such as the [Azure CLI](/cli/azure/install-azure-cli).

-## Step 1: Set Up Your Azure Subscription and Tenant
+## Step 1: Set up your Azure subscription and tenant

-Follow these steps if you have more than one Azure subscription or tenant.
-The active subscription and tenant must be valid for your search service.
+This step is necessary if you have more than one subscription or tenant.

 1. Get the Azure subscription and tenant for your search service: